Njinga of Angola: Africa's Warrior Queen

 Njinga of Angola: Africa’s Warrior Queen is a 2017 biography written by Linda M. Heywood and published by Harvard University Press.
 The book explores the life of Nzinga of Ndongo and Matamba.

 Background

 Nzinga Ana de Sousa Mbande (c.
 1583–1663) was queen of Ndongo and Matamba, 17th century kingdoms in the area currently Angola, during Portuguese colonial rule and the Atlantic slave trade.
-Njinga ruled approximately from 1624 until her death in 1663, a reign of about 39 years.
+Nzinga ruled approximately from 1624 until her death in 1663, a reign of about 39 years.

 Synopsis

 Njinga of Angola: Africa’s Warrior Queen is a biography of Nzinga of Ndongo and Matamba, a 17th-century ruler of the Mbundu people in the region now known as Angola.
-The book uses both Portuguese colonial records and African oral traditions, focusing on Njinga’s life during Portuguese colonial expansion and the rise of the Atlantic slave trade.
-The work covers Njinga’s political, military, religious, and diplomatic leadership, her use of political Christianity, and how gender and her adoption of male identity traits impacted her reign.
+The book uses both Portuguese colonial records and African oral traditions, focusing on Nzinga’s life during Portuguese colonial expansion and the rise of the Atlantic slave trade.
+The work covers Nzinga’s political, military, religious, and diplomatic leadership, her use of political Christianity, and how gender and her adoption of male identity traits impacted her reign.